-In accordance with EU law (IAS Regulation EC 1606/2002), the group financial statements have been prepared in accordance with International Financial Reporting Standards ('IFRS') adopted for use in the EU as at 25 March 2016 ('adopted IFRS'), International Financial Reporting Interpretations Committee ('IFRIC') interpretations and those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
+The group financial statements have been prepared and approved by the directors in accordance with International Financial Reporting Standards as adopted by the EU ('adopted IFRS').
 The Company has elected to prepare its parent company accounts in accordance with UK Generally Accepted Accounting Principles ('UK GAAP') including FRS101 'Reduced Disclosure Framework'.